Te Ara Wāhine: Women in Trade, Women in Business

 This three-day event is designed especially for wāhine in trade and construction who are ready to take the next step in business.

 What an incredible few days!
-Our first-ever event in October 2025 brought together an inspiring group of women who’ve supported their partners’ business dreams — and decided it was time to invest in their own.
+Our first-ever event in October 2025 brought together an inspiring group of women, from tradeswomen running their own businesses, women who’ve supported their partners’ business dreams, office workers to apprentices — all deciding it was time to invest in themselves.

 Over three days at the beautiful Millennium Hotel Rotorua, we shared keynotes, hands-on workshops, and plenty of laughs and connection.
 From practical business insights to a stunning boat cruise and dinner on Lake Rotoiti, it was a weekend full of learning, confidence-building, and community.